It's WebCoder.com

 Limited engagement for all performances at The Shibumy Cinema.
 Reservations are required for every performance at The Shibumy Cinema.
 The Box Office closes for online reservations on the day of the show, 2 hours prior to a film's scheduled screening time.
 Movie schedules and programs are subject to change and/or cancellation with or without prior notification.

-You Must be COVID-19 NEGATIVE to Attend Movies at The Shibumy Cinema
+You Must be COVID-19 and FLU A/B NEGATIVE to Attend Movies at The Shibumy Cinema

 The health and safety of everyone at The Shibumy Cinema is our primary concern.

-You must be COVID-19 NEGATIVE (on a rapid test) the day prior to attending a performance.
+You must be COVID-19 and FLU A/B NEGATIVE (on a rapid test) the day prior to attending a performance.
 Masks are not required.
 However, if you're not feeling well, please cancel any reservations you may have and stay home.
 For more information on the latest CDC COVID-19 vaccination recommendations, click here.

 x